mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 Picker, ripping a performated sheet off a printer, walking up and down aisles filling crates and loading crates onto lorries to be shipped out.
 If the Software told me to load 6 bottles of Johnny Walker, thats what I did.
-I may have been slow and surly but I was entirely programmable.
+I may have been slow, surly and occassioanly hungover, but I was entirely programmable.
+Think of me as a student Marvin the Paranoid Android, with a similar pain in my diodes down the left side

-I expect warehouse robots have replaced my erstwhile collegues, but they are no more programmable than we were.
+I expect warehouse robots *have* now replaced my erstwhile collegues, but they are no more programmable than we were.
 But the marketing department for the giant Distillery firm had employees to run their recruitment drives, had employees to complete payroll, had employees